monix/monix-bio/docs/comparison.md

 - *Framework experience vs pluggable library.* ZIO is more opinionated and pushes you to use `ZIO`-everything, otherwise you might have an underwhelming experience.
 Monix wants to naturally interop with both FP and non-FP ecosystem but it might have less "batteries" included.
 ZIO can be better at forcing you to follow their pattern of programming, while Monix can play nicer with your team's individual preferences and mixed (e.g. using both Monix and Future) codebases.
+- *Innovation.* In the recent history, ZIO tends to bring many new ideas, and Monix is more conservative and puts more focus on stability.
+At the time of writing (18th June 2020), ZIO is yet to release a stable version, but it's ahead in features.

 ### Summary

-ZIO has more contributors, more features (which you may or may not use), is more opinionated, and develops a new ecosystem of libraries which are tailored to ZIO needs.
+ZIO has more contributors, more features (which you may or may not ever use), is more opinionated, and develops a new ecosystem of libraries which are tailored to ZIO needs.
 Monix is more stable, faster and puts more focus on integrating with existing ecosystems, rather than trying to create a new one.